 Jefferson asserted that not only did the Alien and Sedition Acts obviously violate the First Amendment, but they also violated the Tenth Amendment, which to Jefferson was the foundation on which the entire Constitution was based.
 (The Tenth Amendment delegates all powers not specifically given to the federal government to the states and the people.)
 Jefferson wrote that states did not authorize the federal government to enact laws infringing on constitutional freedoms.
 Thus, the Alien and Sedition Acts violated a state prerogative.
 To remedy this, Jefferson argued that states had not just the right but also the duty to nullify unjust federal laws by refusing to enforce them within their borders.

-The Virginia and Kentucky Resolutions introduced the theory of “interposition,” or the right of state citizens to decide for themselves, through their local political representatives, whether or not a federal law was constitutional.
-The argument was based on the fact that the states existed before the federal government, and the states had voluntarily agreed to form a federal government to represent state interests.
-Because of this, states had the right to review federal laws and determine whether or not to enforce them.
+The Virginia and Kentucky Resolutions introduced the theory of “interposition,” or the right of state citizens to decide for themselves, through their local political representatives, whether a federal law was constitutional.
+The argument relied on the premise that the states had existed before the federal government, and they had voluntarily agreed to form a federal government to serve their interests.
+Because of this, states had the right to review federal laws and decide whether to enforce them.